DistributedScience/Distributed-Something/documentation/DS-documentation/overview.md

 Submit jobs with `$ python3 run.py submitJob`.

 **Step 3**:
-In the Fleet file you set the number and size of the EC2 instances you want.
+In the Config file you set the number and size of the EC2 instances you want.
-Start the fleet with `$ python3 run.py startCluster`.
+This information, along with account-specific configuration in the Fleet file is used to start the fleet with `$ python3 run.py startCluster`.

 **After these steps are complete, a number of things happen automatically**:
 * ECS puts Docker containers onto EC2 instances.
-Ideally, you have set the same parameters in your Config file and your Fleet file.
-If there is a mismatch and the Docker is larger than the instance it will not be placed.
+If there is a mismatch within your Config file and the Docker is larger than the instance it will not be placed.
 ECS will keep placing Dockers onto an instance until it is full, so if you accidentally create instances that are too large you may end up with more Dockers placed on it than intended.
 This is also why you may want multiple **ECS_CLUSTER**s so that ECS doesn't blindly place Dockers you intended for one job onto an instance you intended for another job.
 * When a Docker container gets placed it gives the instance it's on its own name.